adamwagh512/professional_portfolio/README.md

 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)
 ![GitHub](https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white)
 ## About
-This is my professional portfolio.
+This is a professional portfolio page for Adam Wagh.
+I made this page to showcase some of my favorite projects.
+I am always working on something new so please check back often to see my latest completed works.
 ## How To Use

 ## Acknowledgments
 ### Portfolio Page
 I modified a codepen.io project from Pham Mikun for my portfolio section.
 This developer had an impressive design and  exellent documentation which made modification easy.
-Please check out their codepen.io page here
+Please check out their codepen.io page [here](https://codepen.io/mikun/)
 ## License
 MIT License